Weak iPhone demand forces Apple into rare sales warning

 Apple's new lineup of iPhones didn't have a happy holiday.
 And a rare sales forecast slash may bode poorly for the rest of the year.

-In a letter to investors, Apple CEO Tim Cook warned the company's fiscal first-quarter revenue would be weaker than previously expected.
-It now sees revenue of $84 billion, well below the prior range of $89 billion to $94 billion that it forecast in November.
-Its gross margin is now expected to be 38 percent, a tick below the high end of the 38-percent-to-38.5-percent range it previously forecast, suggesting a shift to lower-priced, less profitable products.
+In a letter to investors on Wednesday, Apple CEO Tim Cook warned that the company's fiscal first-quarter revenue would be weaker than previously expected.
+It now sees sales of $84 billion, well below the range of $89 billion to $94 billion that it forecast in November.
+Its gross margin is now expected to be approximately 38 percent, a tick below the range of 38 percent to 38.5 percent range it previously forecast, suggesting a shift to lower-priced, less profitable products.

-The warning is similar in vibe to concerns Apple endured more than a decade ago, when it missed its fiscal fourth-quarter numbers amid an economic downturn.
-Then-CEO Steve Jobs broke his practice of skipping analyst calls in order to quell investor fear, reiterating Apple would be fine.
+The warning prompted concerns similar to those Apple endured more than a decade ago, when it missed its fiscal fourth-quarter numbers amid an economic downturn.
+Then-CEO Steve Jobs broke his practice of skipping analyst calls in order to quell investor fear, reiterating that Apple would be fine.
 (He was right.)

+Apple shares fell 7 percent to $147 in trading after the market close on Wednesday.
+On Thursday, shares fell another 9.5 percent to $142.88.

 Blame China